prcleary/deef/README.md

 - Check Box Form Fields
 - Drop-Down Form Fields

+See illustration for where to find these in the Word "ribbon".

 ![Compatible widgets](img/widgets.png)

-See illustration for where to find these in the Word "ribbon".
+The questionnaire needs to be "protected" before use, otherwise the fields can be overwritten.
+You first need to make the Developer tab visible on the Ribbon as shown below, using Word Options:

 ![Word options](img/protection.png)